A theory of optimal convex regularization for low-dimensional recovery: Optimal regularizer for a low dimensional model

 \subsection{A first compliance measure}

 As a first concrete example, we define here a theoretical compliance measure that reflects the idea that smaller descent cones are better.
 However, this compliance measure does not lead to analytical expressions for the general study of sparse recovery.
-Our core results in the next sections rely on compliance measures based on recovery guarantees using the restricted isometry property (RIP).
+Our core results in the next sections rely on compliance measures based on best known uniform recovery guarantees using the restricted isometry property (RIP).

-Observe that exact recovery only depends on the orientation of the kernel of $M$, the natural uniform measure of orientation is the uniform measure on the unit sphere $S(1)$.
-In our setting, using this measure is a way of considering that we do not have prior information on the orientation of the kernel of $M$.
+For convex functions, first, observe that, as only the \emph{directions} of the descent cones and the kernel play a role in recovery guarantees, the size of descent cones can be measured by considering only their intersection with the unit sphere $S(1)$.
+Choosing the norm $\|\cdot\|_{\sH}$ to define the unit sphere is natural (although also somewhat arbitrary) as this is the only metric introduced so far in the considered setting.
+It will also appear to define RIP constants soon.
+Second, if we want to consider a measure that is invariant by rotation, the uniform measure on the unit sphere $S(1)$ comes somewhat naturally.
+It is indeed the unique Haar measure.
+The uniqueness is essentially guaranteed when it is a measure in the sense of measure theory (additive, non-negative function over a $\sigma$-algebra).
+In our setting, using this measure is a way of considering that we do not have prior information on the orientation of the kernel of $M$, or on the orientation of the model set $\Sigma$.

-Using this measure, given a convex function $R$, the ``amount of space left for the kernel of $M$'' can be quantified by the ``volume'' of $\sT_R(\Sigma) \cap S(1)$.
-Hence a compliance measure for uniform recovery can be defined as
+Using this measure, given a convex function $R$, the ``amount of space left for the kernel of $M$'' can be quantified by the ``volume'' of the intersection $\sT_R(\Sigma) \cap S(1)$ of the descent cone with the unit sphere.
+Hence, a compliance measure for \emph{uniform recovery} can be defined as

-More precisely, here, the volume $\vol(E)$ of a set $E$ is the measure of $E$ with respect to the uniform measure on the sphere $S(1)$ (\ie the $n-1$-dimensional Hausdorff measure of $\sT_R(\Sigma) \cap S(1)$).
-This measure is well defined as the descent cones of convex functions are symmetrized convex cones.
+Here, the volume $\vol(E)$ of a set $E$ is the measure of $E$ with respect to the uniform measure on the sphere $S(1)$ (\ie the $n-1$-dimensional Hausdorff measure of $\sT_R(\Sigma) \cap S(1)$, when $\sH$ is $n$-dimensional).
+This measure is well-defined as the descent cones of convex functions are symmetrized convex cones.

-When looking at non-uniform recovery for random Gaussian measurements, the quantity defined by $\frac{\vol\left(\sT_R(x_0) \cap S(1)\right)}{\vol(S(1))}$ represents the probability that a randomly oriented kernel of dimension $1$ with uniform probability on the sphere $S(1)$ intersects (non trivially) $\sT_R(x_0)$.
+When looking at \emph{non-uniform recovery} for random Gaussian measurements, the quantity defined by $\frac{\vol\left(\sT_R(x_0) \cap S(1)\right)}{\vol(S(1))}$ represents the probability that a randomly oriented kernel of dimension $1$, defined as the span of a random vector uniformly distributed on the sphere $S(1)$, intersects (non trivially) $\sT_R(x_0)$.
 The highest probability of intersection with respect to $x_0$ quantifies the lack of compliance of $R$, hence we could define:

-Note that this can be linked with the Gaussian width and statistical dimension theory of sparse recovery \cite{Chandrasekaran_2012,Amelunxen_2014}.
+This can be linked with the Gaussian width and statistical dimension theory of non-uniform sparse recovery \cite{Chandrasekaran_2012,Amelunxen_2014}.
+Indeed, if $M$ is a random Gaussian matrix of size $(n-1) \times n$, we have